Disploy/disploy/apps/docs/docs/introduction.md

 :::

-Disploy is a library for building HTTP interaction-based Discord bots with ease.
+Disploy is a flexible router for building HTTP interaction-based Discord bots with ease.
 It's designed to make it easy to build, test and deploy Discord bots.
 You can learn more on our GitHub [README](https://github.com/Disploy/disploy#readme).

 This guide will walk you through the basics of Disploy, we recommend reading it from top to bottom.
 If you have any questions, feel free to ask in our [Discord server](https://discord.gg/E3z8MDnTWn). -->